 Dr Eccles is quick to point out that Thermography isn’t ‘diagnostic’ and an ‘abnormal’ colour change doesn’t necessarily mean anything sinister.
 It could relate to recent pressure on the breast, inflammation, infection, an old injury…but of course it could reveal the beginnings of a tumour.

 Results showed that I did have an indication on one breast that requires ‘monitoring’.
 There were no structural changes or lumps, so it’s about being aware and having another check in six months.
 What’s great is that Nyjon recommends a whole regime of lifestyle changes and flags up certain nutrients vital for breast health, including Iodine and vitamin D, which many women are deficient in.
-I’m now on his supplements, and will be checked again in six months.
+The great news is five months later I have been re-tested and both breasts are in the ‘normal’ range.

 I wish I had got onto this years ago and not waited till I was into the ‘mammogram’ years, it’s unfortunate that the NHS don’t offer it, but until they catch on, perhaps all women should have a yearly thermograph appointment on a precautionary basis, that way it’s likely that many cases of breast cancer could be nipped in the bud long before they take hold.
 It would also encourage more women to take responsibility early on and make the necessary changes they need to.